Matcha has been enjoying a huge surge in popularity the past few years.

 Should You Add Water Or Milk To Matcha?

 Traditional matcha green tea is made using only matcha green tea powder and water, but you can also easily make a latte by finishing your drink with steamed milk.
 After adding milk, whisk your tea again until it’s nice and foamy, sweeten to taste, and enjoy!
+Learn more ways to drink matcha here.

 Which Is Best For Making Matcha Tea: Blender, Mason Jar, Or Milk Frother?